TheBarret/ZSuite/README.md

 # ZSuite - RF Node

-*This section explains the functioning of the RF Node within ZSuite, emphasizing the need for an RTL-SDR device, server setup, and predefined configurations.*
+*This section explains the functioning of the RF Node within ZSuite, emphasizing the need for an RTL-SDR device, server setup, and predefined configurations. the rtl_tcp is an I/Q spectrum server for RTL2832 based DVB-T receivers*

 **Server Hosting and RTL_TCP Service:**